 COVID-19 Vaccination and Workplaces

-Hamilton’s Medical Officer of Health strongly recommends that local employers enact a COVID-19 workplace vaccination policy to protect your employees and your customers from COVID-19 and the Delta variant.
-Read the letter issued August 30 from Hamilton’s Medical Officer of Health (PDF, 236 KB).
+Hamilton’s Medical Officer of Health strongly recommends that all other local employers enact a COVID-19 workplace vaccination policy to protect employees and customers from COVID-19 and the Delta variant.
+Read the letter issued October 7 from Hamilton’s Medical Officer of Health (PDF, 91 KB).

 Promoting COVID-19 vaccine uptake is a critical piece in helping reduce COVID-19 workplace outbreaks and strengthen confidence for a safer return to work.
 The COVID-19 vaccine is one of the best ways to protect your workplace from the risks of COVID-19.
 It is safe and highly effective at reducing virus spread and protecting against serious illness.

 As an employer, you can encourage employees to get vaccinated by creating a supportive environment that make vaccination easy, and sharing COVID-19 vaccine information from credible sources.
 COVID-19 vaccination provides a strong layer of protection for your employees, their families and the broader community.